 Other deductions from wages, such as union subscriptions, may be made by agreement.
 The balance then becomes net wages.

-An itemised pay statement, setting out the various elements of pay earned and deductions made, must be given to the employee whenever wages are paid.
+You must be given an itemised pay statement, setting out the various elements of pay earned and deductions made, whenever wages are paid.